36th Iowa Infantry Regiment: The Camden Expedition of the Red River Campaign

 Against his better judgment, the skeptical Steele departed Little Rock on 23 March with some 12,000 troops, including the 36th Iowa Infantry Regiment, restricted to half-ratrions.
 He knew that the country through which he would march was barren and that foraging alone would not supply sufficient grass for horses and mules or food for the troops, and that federal supply trains from Little Rock and Pine Bluff would be essential to his effort.
 The column immediately encountered rebel skirmishers along the line of march that followed the Old Military Road from Little Rock southwestward to Washington Arkansas near the Texas border.
 Steele would skirmish and fight major actions against the Rebel Army of Arkansas under Major-General Sterling Price on each of the next 30 days.
 The first major engagement took place as Steele's column reached Elkin's Ford on the Little Missouri River on 3 April.
 Some 2,500 rebels lay in ambush at the ford and viciously attacked as the federals made their crossing.
 A sharp infantry and artillery exchange ensued in which the 1st Battalion of the Thirty-sixth Iowa played a key role.
-Under the command of Lieutenant-Colonel Francis Drake, the small Federal detachment of about 500 men from Companies A, D & G, 36th Iowa, three companies of the 43rd Indiana, two picket companies of dismounted troopers of the 1st Iowa Cavalry, and a two-gun artillery section from Battery E, 2nd Missouri Light Artilley skirmished all day as the Confederates bought time to bring up 2,500 reinforcements under command of Major-General John S. Marmaduke after nightfall.
+Under the command of Lieutenant-Colonel Francis Drake, the small Federal detachment of about 500 men from Companies A, D & G, 36th Iowa, three companies of the 43rd Indiana, two picket companies of dismounted troopers of the 1st Iowa Cavalry, and a two-gun artillery section from Battery E, 2nd Missouri Light Artillery skirmished all day as the Confederates bought time to bring up 2,500 reinforcements under command of Major-General John S. Marmaduke after nightfall.
 Fighting renewed at 6 a.m. the following mornings and lasted 7 hours as Drake and his small command gave ground stubbornly as the larger rebel force tried to drive them back into the Little Missouri River.
 Meanwhile, Colonel Charles Kittredge moved up the remaining 7 companied of the 36th Iowa to Drake's support.
 Ordering them to lie down behind a slight ridge on the edge of a cleared field, they lay in wait for the right moment.
 Marmaduke's artillery concentrated own both Union flanks and on the Federal gun section at last compelled the three companies of the 43rd Indiana holding the Union left flank to give way.
 Retreating toward the field in disarray, Colonel Kittredge ordered his 7 companies to stand up and fire.
 They delivered such a devastating volley of musket fire at point blank range that Marmadukes' rebels were completely routed and forced to retire south toward Prairie D'Ane with significant casualties.